Conservation of América Tropical (1988–2012)

 - design and installation of an interpretive center to facilitate public access

-The mural site will be managed by the City of Los Angeles, with support from the Getty Conservation Institute for monitoring and maintenance of the mural, and from the Amigos de Siqueiros, which will assist with the management of the América Tropical Interpretive Center.
+The mural site is managed by the City of Los Angeles, with support from the Getty Conservation Institute for conservation monitoring and maintenance of the mural.

-Funding for this project was achieved through a $8.95 million public-private investment, including a $3.95 million commitment from the Getty Foundation and $5 million from the City of Los Angeles, with additional support from the Los Angeles-based Friends of Heritage Preservation.
+Funding for this project was obtained through an $8.95 million public-private investment, including a $3.95 million commitment from the Getty Foundation and $5 million from the City of Los Angeles, with additional support from the Los Angeles-based Friends of Heritage Preservation.

 Commissioned for the Plaza Art Center, the mural was controversial from the start and within a year of its completion was partially covered with white paint; within a decade, it was completely painted over.
 With the rise of the Chicano mural movement in the 1960s, there was renewed interest in the mural, and since then there have been efforts to preserve it.

-In 1997 the GCI undertook a thorough condition survey; in 2002 the GCI stabilized the mural and, with the help of the preparations department of the J. Paul Getty Museum, installed a temporary protection over it.
+In 1997, the GCI undertook a thorough condition survey.
+In 2002 the GCI stabilized the mural and, with the help of the preparations department of the J. Paul Getty Museum, installed a temporary protection in front of it.

-The GCI and the City of Los Angeles are currently completing construction of protective canopy shelter, viewing platform and interpretive center.
+In 2012, the GCI and the City of Los Angeles completed construction of a protective canopy shelter, viewing platform and interpretive center, and the GCI carried out a comprehensive treatment at that time.
 Due to the location of the mural in an historic district, a public approval process was necessary for the design of these elements.

-Conservation is well underway and the mural is scheduled to reopen to the public in October 2012, eighty years after it was first unveiled.
-The reopening of the mural marks the culmination of years of effort to showcase América Tropical.
+The mural reopened to the public in October 2012, eighty years after it was first unveiled.
+The reopening of the mural marked the culmination of years of effort to preserve and showcase América Tropical.

 - To construct a shelter that will ensure protection of the mural in the future